davidmoten/xuml-tools/example.md

 Create a project using the archetype:

-The first step is to transfer what we know about the classes, attributes, states and transitions of the Order Tracker subsystem to the *domains.xml* based on the miUML schema.
+The first step is to transfer what we know about the classes, attributes, relationships, states and transitions of the Order Tracker subsystem to the *domains.xml* based on the miUML schema.